M-Shrief/kortobaa/Readme.md

 $ openssl rsa -in jwtRSA256-private.pem -pubout -outform PEM -out jwtRSA256-public.pem
 ```

+And you need to have adjust E2E tests' data with your local database.
 ## File Structure

 - _app.ts_ is the main file for app logic, initializing middlewares and routes, and